AgataLiberska/AgataLiberska/README.md

 - ⚡ Fun fact: in my free time, I talk about English and life in the UK on [Instagram](https://www.instagram.com/naturalnie_po_angielsku/)
 - 👯 I'm a big fan of [Frontend Mentor](https://frontendmentor.io).
 Love both working on their challenges and giving feedback to others.

-# Are you looking for a Junior Frontend Developer?
+### Are you looking for a Junior Frontend Developer?

+I love learning and working with great designs accessible to all web users.
 [Here is my resume](https://drive.google.com/file/d/17PlxnF7-6hZaS-icDPYD4F6i6W9PDLct/view?usp=sharing)

 ## 🛠 Tools and technologies